Rome

 Join Rome’s citizenry for a Bacchanalian revelry of unparalleled extravagance worthy of Roman grandeur!
 Come share a New Year's Eve memory as eternal as Rome!

-8:00 p.m.
-Monday until we kick you out Wednesday (by forcing you to watch all XIII episodes of "I, Claudius")
+8:00 pm Thursday until we kick you out Sunday night (by forcing you to watch all XIII episodes of "I, Claudius")

-There is No Entry Fee, of course!
-This party is Rome 's gift to her many friends!
+There is No Entry Fee, as always!
+This party is Rome's gift to her many friends!

 Festive lights sparkle from ancient hills' rich villas where imperial ambitions were born.
 Myriad beacons stave off the Eternal City's dark midwinter murk.
 Saturnalia's festivals are now complete.
 The servile toil to pour libations from splashing amphorae into gem encrusted chalices of their togate masters.